June 9, 2020

 Planning and procurement

 Supply chain ERPs also help to streamline material requirements planning and procurement phases, whether you’re buying raw materials and processing them yourself or just acquiring the finished product from other manufacturers.
-By consolidating all this information into one ERP system, users can identify redundancies and roadblocks and work to eliminate them in order to improve supply chain efficiency (and profits).
+By consolidating all this information into one ERP system, users can identify redundancies and roadblocks and work to eliminate them to improve supply chain efficiency (and profits).

 Analytics, reporting, and forecasting